Wedding Photography in the Caribbean

 The Caribbean’s 700 islands have it all, from the most exclusive resorts on the planet to deserted islands in the middle of the ocean.
 Most couples choosing a wedding here do so because they want to spend quality time with their closest family and friends, in a little slice of paradise.

-Dreamtime Images is based in the States but serves clients throughout the islands.
+Dreamtime Images is based in the States but serves clients throughout the Caribbean.
 We’re eager to hear more about your plans for your big day on Aruba, Bermuda the islands of the Bahamas, Anguilla, or anywhere else in that beautiful bright blue patch of sea.
 The following pages in this section of the site are dedicated to helping you narrow down your choices for your dream celebration.
 We will outline the best places to get married and give introductions to all the countless islands.
 Each page is designed to give you a feel of each area, so you can start your wedding planning process.

 Here’s a list of the islands we shoot in.
 We hope you find these resources helpful in your hunt!